muehlenb/BlendPCR/Readme.md

 ### Additional Requirements (CMake / Build)
 Note that there are currently no prebuild binaries.
 For this branch, you additionally need the `Boost` library.
 On Windows, I suggest to install it via `vcpkg` and simply set the `CMAKE_TOOLCHAIN_FILE` variable to `[your_vcpkg_dir]/scripts/buildsystems/vcpkg.cmake` in the CMake settings.

+Finally, ensure that the `USE_BOOST` CMake-Option is set to `ON` (otherwise, the streaming functionality will not be built).

 ### Current drawbacks (under development)
 - No z-Buffer / Depth Test.
 - No shadow casting.